 - Garford with their Robocrop

-During a field walk, you will see the neighbouring spring wheat receiving the same weeder treatments as those previously conducted on the winter wheat.
-You will be able to view the impact of different weeders on weed control, and the number of passes in the proposed field trial.
+During the field walk, farmers saw the neighbouring spring wheat receiving the same weeder treatments as those previously conducted on the winter wheat.
+The impact of different weeders on weed control, and the number of passes in the proposed field trial was discussed.

-- Assess the level of weed control managed with different weeding machines
+- Assessment of the level of weed control managed with different weeding machines

-- Determine the impact of one or two passes with different weeding machines
+- Determination of the impact of one or two passes with different weeding machines

-- Evaluate the changes in weed populations with different weed treatments
+- Evaluation of the changes in weed populations with different weed treatments

-- Measure the impact of different weeding treatments on wheat grain yield
+- Measurement of the impact of different weeding treatments on wheat grain yield

 The University is carrying out the weeding comparison at its Harnhill Manor Farm, near Cirencester.
 The weeding treatments will run the full length of the field (approx. 180m long), with assessments taking place in the middle 100m to avoid potentially compacted headlands.

 The experiment will be a randomised block design with split plot arrangements replicated in two blocks.
-The main plot treatments will each receive one of the weeder treatments when conditions are appropriate in late March.
-The main weeder plots will then be randomly split with half receiving a subsequent weeding treatment by the same machine approximately three or four weeks later.
+The main plot treatments each received one of the weeder treatments when conditions were appropriate in early and mid April.
+The main weeder plots were then randomly split with half receiving a subsequent weeding treatment by the same machine approximately three or four weeks after.